St. Louis tornado outbreak of February 1959: Crescent–St. Louis, Missouri/Madison, Illinois

 The tornado then weakened and crossed the Mississippi River into Brooklyn, Illinois near the McKinley Bridge in St. Clair County.
 Minor to moderate damage was inflicted to several factory buildings.
-The tornado then crossed into Madison County and through Southern Venice, doing some additional damage before dissipating east of Madison and south of Granite City.
+The tornado then crossed into Madison County and through southern Venice, doing some additional damage before dissipating east of Madison and south of Granite City.
 Damage in Illinois was estimated at $250,000 and no casualties occurred here.
 Some additional minor damage also occurred south of Edwardsville, but this was most likely unrelated to the tornado.

 In the end, the tornado was on the ground for at least 35 minutes, traveled 23.9 mi, was 200 yd wide, and caused $50.25 million is damage.
-There was also some evidence that supports this possibly being a twin-funneled event as well.
-Over 2000 buildings were damaged or destroyed, including 16 homes that were destroyed and over 100 others that sustained major damage.
-345 people were injured and 21 others were killed, making it the third deadliest tornado in the city's history.
-Interestingly, a severe thunderstorm warning had been in effect for this storm, but forecasters did not see enough evidence in their World War II-vintage radar to issue a tornado warning, especially since this was during the Winter months, which proved to be a fatal mistake.
+It is estimated that the storm had an average ground speed of 50–60 mph and there was also some evidence that supports this possibly being a twin-funneled event as well.
+Over 2000 buildings were damaged or destroyed, including 16 homes that were destroyed and over 100 others that sustained major damage, 345 people were injured and 21 others were killed, making it the third-deadliest tornado in the city's history.
+While a severe thunderstorm warning had been in effect for this storm, forecasters did not see enough evidence on their radar to issue a tornado warning, especially since this was during the Winter months, which proved to be a fatal mistake.

-Sugar Tree Ridge–Northern Belfast, Ohio
+Sugar Tree Ridge–Belfast, Ohio

 The last tornado to be strong as well as cause casualties first touched down just to the west of Sugar Tree Ridge and quickly reached its peak intensity as it moved eastward directly into the tiny town.
 About 12 farms incurred damage, including one that saw all its buildings leveled, the house catch fire, and a car thrown 75 yd into a ditch and destroyed.
 A garage at another home was ripped off its foundation and tossed into the backyard mostly intact while another house with four occupants was leveled, although everyone escaped with only minor injuries.
 The tornado remained strong as it passed south of Folsom, before roaring into Northern Belfast.
 The Belfast school, which was in session at the time of the tornado, sustained heavy damage to its roof, walls, and windows.
 Two children were injured when a brick chimney fell through the roof of an occupied classroom, scattering debris all over the place.
 Cars were demolished and more utility lines were downed and severed in the area as well.
 Dozens of farm buildings were damaged or destroyed before the tornado weakened and dissipated southwest of North Uniontown.

-The tornado traveled 10.5 mi, was 400 yd wide, and was posthumously rated F3, although tornado expert Thomas P. Grazulis classified the tornado as an F2.
+The tornado traveled 10.5 mi, was 400 yd wide, and was later rated F3, although tornado expert Thomas P. Grazulis classified the tornado as an F2.
 Six people were injured and losses totaled $250,000.
 The tornado may have traveled slightly farther than indicated as more damage was reported downwind after the tornado supposedly dissipated.